janesable/gic/README_EN.md

 # Genome Inversions Calculator 🧬

-This is a Python/Flask web application for calculating the **minimum number of inversions** between rearranged chromosomes of different species.
-Inspired by the previously available GRIMM tool
-(*Tesler, G. GRIMM: Genome Rearrangements Web Server.
-Bioinformatics, 2002, 18, 492–493*).
+Genome Inversions Calculator is a Python/Flask web application designed to estimate the minimum number of inversions required to transform one permutation of syntenic blocks into another within a single chromosome.
+It is inspired by the previously available GRIMM (TEsler, G. GRIMM: Genome Rearrangements Web Server.
+Bioinformatics 2002, 18, 492–493).
+Unlike the original GRIMM tool (Tesler, 2002), which implements the full Hunnichall–Pevzner algorithm and supports various types of rearrangements (inversions, translocations, fusions, splits), GIC is limited to analysing intrachromosomal inversions.
+The programme is based on a set of greedy algorithms, which simplifies calculations and provides an intuitive interface.
+This makes the tool convenient for researchers who do not have training in bioinformatics but work with the results of physical mapping, sequencing, or cytogenetic studies.
+The programme does not require the installation of additional software, other than that in which the code is implemented, does not use complex graph models, and produces a clear visual result reflecting the sequence of chromosome order transformations.
+As a result, GIC can be used to demonstrate the logic of chromosomal rearrangements, analyse the evolution of individual chromosomes, and conduct comparative studies of closely related species.

 ---